-Could the tragic loss of this young man have been prevented are justice and compensation available to Darius Daniels’ family?
+Could the shooting at a Cobb County gas station have been prevented and are justice and compensation available to the victim?

 Our Legal Take

-Hotel guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the hotel and whether this tragedy may have been prevented.
+Gas station and convenience store patrons have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided on the property and whether this tragedy may have been prevented.

-- What additional security measures, such as guarded entry, guest screening, bright parking lot lighting, monitored surveillance cameras, and visible security patrols, were implemented to deter crime and protect guests following media reports of prior gun violence on property?
+- What security measures, such as bright lighting, visible surveillance cameras and security patrols, were present to deter crime and protect patrons at the time of the shooting?

-By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the motel owner failed to provide adequate security, Darius Daniels’ family may seek justice and elect to pursue legal claims for his wrongful death.
+Generally, property owners are required to protect all those legally on the premises from any foreseeable harm.
+Should the facts of this matter reveal that the property owner failed to provide adequate security to protect those on the premises, the victim may seek justice and elect to pursue legal claims for their injuries.